 - Apprenticeship in Germany is a socio-economic institution.
 Many, many industries and occupations train workers through registered apprenticeship, and students qualified for apprenticeships are tracked as early as fourth grade.
 These dynamics are possible due to greater government involvement in industries and the K-12 institutions. - Similarly, apprenticeship in Germany focuses almost exclusively on preparing students and youth; apprenticeship is rarely used by adults to change careers because they would be far behind the skill level of youth.
-In contrast, Wisconsin Apprenticeship focuses mostly on helping adults prepare for careers, and Wisconsin Youth Apprenticeship focuses on broadly exposing participants to a career cluster or industry rather than prepare for an occupation. - WI Apprenticeship works very well within the contexts of U.S. society.
+In contrast, Wisconsin Apprenticeship focuses mostly on helping adults prepare for careers and Wisconsin Youth Apprenticeship focuses on broadly exposing participants to a career cluster or industry rather than prepare them in-depth for an occupation. - WI Apprenticeship works very well within the contexts of U.S. society.
 Involving K-12 students in career and technical education is very important.
-Although the U.S. secondary school system would not accept "tracking" students early, students are now required to begin "academic career planning" in middle school. - Therefore, the most feasible means of strategically positioning Wisconsin Apprenticeship in the K-12 system are to include youth and registered apprenticeship as options within academic career planning and to promote bridging youth apprenticeship to registered apprenticeship.
+Although the U.S. secondary school system would not accept "tracking" students early, students are now required to begin "academic career planning" in middle school.
+Therefore, the most feasible means of strategically positioning Wisconsin Apprenticeship in the K-12 system is to have it included as an option within academic career planning.
+Middle-school students could then prepare by taking the necessary academic subjects, such as math and science, and then pursue youth apprenticeship in high school.